If you’re a part of the Couchsurfing community, you’ve no doubt heard the news.

 Casey Fenton regularly said the goal of Couchsurfing was to create a better world, one couch at a time.
 As many of you have experienced, the backpacking culture is not guided by money, but by trust and generosity and openness, so the Couchsurfing mission resonated.
 Everyone loved Couchsurfing.

-But there was no money in it, obviously, so from 2006 to 2011, the site was built, coded and moderated entirely by volunteers.
+There was no money in it, obviously, so from 2006 to 2011, the site was built, coded and moderated entirely by volunteers.
 The events and groups were also moderated entirely by volunteers.
-Volunteers from every continent donated thousands of hours of work to keep the site operational and the community growing.
+Volunteers from every continent donated tens of thousands of hours of work to keep the site operational and the community growing.

 Many consider this period the golden era of Couchsurfing.
 Nobody made any money from the site, it was funded purely by donations and 100% a labour of love by travellers around the world.
 “Hosting” and “surfing” quickly became dictionary terms in the backpacker community.
 And the community was rich.
 Any time you were in a new city you could just post in the groups, who’s around this afternoon?
 And instantly you’d have awesome people to hang out and explore with.
 I started travelling full time in 2011, and was neck deep in the backpacking community.
 Couchsurfing was central to the culture.
 It was everywhere.